 - Collect feedback.
 Send a letter asking your users to “Tell us how to get better” to those who haven’t converted.
 If your users have actually considered paying, but didn’t, they might find a few moments to tell you why.

 Making yourself clear is paramount.
 Remember those emails from professors who promised to “prioritize evaluative procedures”?
 Well, don’t do that.
 Don’t try to sound like a robotic executive of an awfully boring business.
 Write like you speak.
-And always make sure you use the simplest, shortest words possible.
+And always make sure you use the simplest, shortest words possible.2.
+Headlines and buttons.

 Being clear is not just about the copy, it’s also about the form.
 Remember, your two priorities are subject line and headline (if you have one).
 It’s 80 cents of your every dollar.
 If your email is witty and funny, but you choose an unfitting subject line or a confusing headline, your reader will bounce right there.

 And use one CTA.
 Don’t spray around a dozen buttons with “Read more”, “Upgrade now” and “View other apps”.
-Each email should only have one purpose and one goal.
+Each email should only have one purpose and one goal.3.
+Be of use.

 When it comes to design, you’ve got two options.
 First, a plain email.
 Nothing more than just friendly text, signed by an actual human, not #CompanyName.
 Second is making it look really good.
 If you have a talented designer on hand who knows exactly how an email should look, go for it.
-Just remember that a poorly designed email does much more harm than good.
+Just remember that a poorly designed email does much more harm than good.5.
+Be human.

 You probably have plenty of automated emails, such as “Thanks for subscription” and “Your payment has been successful.”
 Warm them up to create a connection with your user.
 “We’re glad to have you with us” or “Great, we’ve received your payment.”
 You’re happy they use your app, so let it show.